 Just outside of the small town of Rocklyn through a thicket of trees you’ll find the Source Works Ceramics gallery and studio owned by local artist Melanie Earle.
-The gallery is filled with gorgeous paintings, ceramics and sculptures making it worth the drive to check out.
+The gallery is filled with gorgeous paintings, ceramics, and sculptures making it worth the drive to check out.
 Melanie describes Source Works pieces as very unique.
-“I get a lot of inspiration from nature, all my pieces are a little bit different so in terms of looking for something for a gift for yourself orto mark something important in your life I have things like that”.
+“I get a lot of inspiration from nature, all my pieces are a little bit different so in terms of looking for something for a gift for yourself or to mark something important in your life I have things like that”.
 She also does custom work and tells me that she has done custom work for people’s homes in the past.
-The products include functional coffee mugs, jewellery, giftware, and she offers classes and workshops.
+The products include functional coffee mugs, jewelry, giftware, and she offers classes and workshops.

 A little history about Melanie

 Melanie attended OCAD university from 1981- 85 studying experimental art with a focus in painting and sculpture.
 After finishing there she went into the commercial arts working in animation as a colourist for six or seven years.
 From there she decided that she didn’t enjoy the commercial arts and wanted to do something more creative so she started doing production work with learning how to do mold making and slip casting and has been doing this for probably 20 years.
-She started off doing lots and lots craft shows and festivals.
-“So every weekend I would pack up spring to fall and drive all over Ontario, setup a booth, sell my stuff and that’s how I got to this part here,” Melanie explains, “we moved to this piece of land from the city and built the house first and this gallery and studio is now 3 years old”.
+She started off doing lots and lots of craft shows and festivals.
+“So every weekend I would pack up spring to fall and drive all over Ontario, set up a booth, sell my stuff and that’s how I got to this part here,” Melanie explains, “we moved to this piece of land from the city and built the house first and this gallery and studio is now 3 years old”.
 Melanie also tells us she loves being here full time now because it allows her to do different kinds of pieces – more sculpture, more painting.
 She also says that the space allows her to do more than just the festivals and craft shows which she loves because people can come to her and she can showcase a lot more of her work.

 What Melanie is most known for